 McDonald portion sizes 50’s vs now: McDonalds opened their first restaurant in 1955 in Des Plaines, Illinois, and they offered only 9 menu items!
-Although the current menu varies by region and restaurant location, there are now over 150 menu items available worldwide.
+Although the current menu has varied by region and restaurant location over the years, there are now over 150 menu items available worldwide.

 The biggest change at McDonalds compared to the 1950’s is probably in their portion sizes.
 In most menu items the portions have more than doubled, which is certainly one of the biggest reasons we have an obesity crisis in America.
 Checkout this 1-minute video illustrating how portions have grown at McDonalds since the 1950s:

 McDonalds: Change In Portion Sizes “Then and Now”